Third Front (China): Construction process

-The Third Front construction was primarily carried out in secret, with the location for Third Front projects following the principle of "close to the mountains, dispersed, and hidden" (靠山, 分散, 隐蔽 (kàoshān, fēnsàn, yǐnbì)).
+The Third Front construction was primarily carried out in secret, with the location for Third Front projects following the principle of "close to the mountains, dispersed, and hidden".
 This principle was motivated by national defense considerations; plants were required to be hidden in the mountains and were not allowed to be geographically clustered to minimize the damage of air strikes.
 These priorities reflected Communist Party leaders' revolutionary experiences as guerillas.
 Because construction of Third Front projects was based on these non-economic considerations, projects were extremely costly.
 Dispersing new or re-located industry in rugged terrain required major new infrastructure for utilities, communication, and transportation.
 Facilities such as factories were sometimes built in subterranean complexes which greatly increased costs.
 The twenty subterranean powerplants built during the Third Front, for example, required structural reinforcement for the caverns into which they were built and tunnels to allow exhaust to escape.

 As Planning Commission Director, Li Fuchun set design rules stating that Third Front projects should not attempt to be "big and complete" or incorporate major administrative, social service, or other buildings not involved in production.
 Instead, project leaders were directed to make do with what was available, including building rammed earth housing so that more resources could be directed to production.
 This policy came to be expressed through the slogan, "First build the factory and afterward housing."

 Many staff for Third Front projects were assigned from more industrialized areas of China, especially Shanghai and the northeast region.
 Rural migrants, returned sent-down youth, and locally recruited apprentices also contributed to the Third Front.
 Potential Third Front workers had to meet physical requirements and had to undergo a political review.
 The Party forbid recruitment of those whose families were "landlords, rich peasant, counterrevolutionary, bad element, or [...] rightist."